Fernando Alonso has made the move that was once unthinkable and returned to McLaren for 2015.

-While his machinery at the Italian team was massively limiting, it was obvious that the Spaniard was far too quick to be a mere backmarker and it was no surprise when manager, and Renault team boss, Flavio Briatore promoted him to the role of the Enstone team's tester for 2002 and then handed him a race seat the following year.
+The Spaniard's talent was obvious from his very first steps in F1 machinery with Minardi and it was no surprise when his manager, and Renault team boss, Flavio Briatore promoted him to the role of the Enstone team's test driver for 2002 and then handed him a race seat the following year.

 Alonso's rise was astonishing.
 The next 12 months saw him become the youngest driver ever on pole and the youngest to set a fastest lap, while his win in Hungary in 2003 made him the youngest ever race winner at the time.